+Many meditation seekers wish to know how to do transcendental meditation.
 The so-called Transcendental Meditation (TM) is not a technique of millenary meditation, nor is it associated with any specific set of teachings such as the case of Vipassana meditation and Dhamma.

 On the contrary, it is a commercial name registered as a trademark by the Maharishi foundation, founded by the Indian guru Maharishi Mahesh Yogi and currently directed by the American film director David Lynch.

 Jump to Section:

 - Celebrities who Practice Transcendental Meditation & Origin

 - How much does Transcendental Meditation (TM) cost?: Fame and Money

 - Transcendental Meditation (TM) is Dangerous or Effective?